satacroteam/Email_Sender/README.md

 </p>

 ## Description
-Python script to send mail  automatically .
+This script allows you to send mails with attachment to a list of contacts automatically.

 ## Instalation